• Skip to primary navigation

 But it also means this homemade jerky is better tasting and has a better texture than completely dried-up meat strips.

-Should I marinate the meat prior to drying it in the oven?
+Should I marinate the meat before drying it in the oven?

 You could, but it's not mandatory, and I don't.
 I simply slice it, season it, then bake it in the oven.